mrflamegoat/traderoutesdeluxe/README.md

 This is a mod I'm writing for Vintage Story.
 At the moment it's a poor mans Ender Chest (if you're familiar with Minecraft mods, which you are, I'm sure) but I have big plans!
 Big big plans!

-Craeted this mod for two reasons:
+Created this mod for two reasons:

 1. I really like Vintage Story.
 2. I really needed to learn C#, just because!